This is a sponsored post written by me on behalf of Holland House Cooking Wines.

-- In a medium bowl, combine White Cooking Wine, olive oil, garlic, Kosher salt and freshly ground black pepper.
+- In a medium bowl, combine White Wine, olive oil, garlic, Kosher salt and freshly ground black pepper.
 Whisk well.

 - Add shrimp, tossing to combine.
 Cover and marinate for 30 minutes up to 8 hours.
 Do not over marinate, as this can lead to over salted food or the shrimp having a tough texture.